-Many of Kelly Link’s stories are I think looking to diss shallow people who lack a self-critical inner life, but it can carry an aspirational viciousness that gives away its envying something else about those people.
+Many of Kelly Link’s stories are looking to dis shallow people who lack a self-critical inner life, but it can carry an aspirational viciousness that gives away its envying something else about those people.
 I’m not sure I can do any better at characterizing what that is and why I don’t like it.

 But then comes the fourth story, Valley of the Girls, and we leap with if anything more of this arch dishonest-with-itself style into idiosyncratic incoherence.
 It’s hard to know whether we are simultaneously in and ironically trashing fantasy video games, rich stoned idiots’ imaginary narcissistic relationships, or what.
-But the reader’s reward doesn’t come anywhere near justifying his misery wading through all that tedious incoherence.
-At this point I thought the Pulitzer judges might not only have downed the wrong drinks, but also have stopped their antipsychotics.
+But the readers’ reward doesn’t come anywhere near justifying their misery wading through all that tedious incoherence.
+At this point I thought the Pulitzer judges might not only have downed the wrong drinks, but have stopped their antipsychotics.